SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 Identification, Assessment, Testing and Recording

-- Knowledge and information received by the SENCO and the Pastoral Team, during transition meetings from KS2 to KS3
+- Knowledge and information received by the SENCO and the Pastoral Team, during transition meetings from Year 6 to Year 7

 - Accelerated Reader and Blackwell Spelling Test taken in early September